nooku/www.nooku.org/_posts/2015-01-13-hello-activities-2.md

 description: Announcing the release of Nooku Activities 2.0, a re-usable component for logging and exposing activities.
 ---

+[Nooku Activities](https://github.com/nooku/nooku-activities/) is a component built on top of the [Nooku Framework](http://www.nooku.org/) for logging and exposing user activities.

+<!--more-->

 Tracking user activities or even reacting to such events is something that is getting more and more attention by the day.
 Not so far along, an [specification](http://activitystrea.ms) for dealing with activities and their streams did not even exist.
 Today we have services like [Zapier](https://zapier.com) and [IFTTT](https://ifttt.com) that allow to "connect the web" while relying on user activities.

-<!--more-->

 In its simplest form, a user activity consists of an actor, a verb, optionally an object and sometimes a target.
 An activity tells the story of a person performing an action.
 Sometimes this action is performed on or with an object, and sometimes a target is also involved: